 I graduated high school and started working a full time job for the State of Michigan.
 At the age of 21 my life’s dreams were shattered by an incurable disease called Multiple Sclerosis.

 I love to laugh.
 Laughter doesn’t make the pain go away.
 But it is a great break from the pain and is medically proven to help us by releasing hormones that fight pain.
 I choose to take laugh breaks.
 It does my body good.
+I hope my story (and my books) will give you hope and encouragement.

 The truth is, I cannot do this life alone.
 I needed and still need the help of my Savior Jesus Christ.
 He's alive.
 How do I know?
 If He wasn't, I wouldn't be either.
 He is Life.
-He loves you and so do i!
+He loves you and so do I!

-Prevailing HOPE is my story, and my heart - to give you hope in the midst of all we go through on this earth.
+Prevailing HOPE is my story, and my heart - to give you hope and encouragement in the midst of all we go through on this earth.
 It’s my journey, and how the Lord has shown me how I can be okay, even when life is not okay.
 My prayer is that all who read this, will draw closer to the Source of All Hope - the Lord Jesus Christ.

 Life Lessons From a Service Dog